davidebara/instagram-followers/README.md

 ## Setup

 1. After downloading your data from Meta, move these two scripts inside the `followers_and_following` folder.
-The folder structure should look something like this:
+Your folder structure should look something like this:

    ```
    connections/followers_and_following